 Frauke Pauwels is a postdoctoral researcher at the University of Antwerp, Belgium.
 As part of the project ‘Constructing Age For Young Children’ she studied adaptations of Dutch children’s books.
 In her doctoral dissertation she explored the representation of scientists and technologists in contemporary fictional and nonfictional children’s literature.
 Her current research focuses on implicit bias in illustrations in Dutch children’s literature from 1800 to 1940.
 She published in several journals, among which Children’s Literature Association Quarterly and De Spiegel der Letteren.

-Krzysztof Rybak is a research assistant at the Faculty of “Artes Liberales,” University of Warsaw, Poland.
+Krzysztof Rybak is an assistant professor at the Faculty of “Artes Liberales,” University of Warsaw, Poland, working mainly on children’s literature, informational or non-fiction picturebooks in particular.
 He is a co-initiator of Grow (with Rosalyn Borst and Chiara Malpezzi), an initiative that aims at stimulating transnational dialogue and collaboration among young scholars of children’s literature.
-In 2018 and 2021 he received International Youth Library in Munich fellowship that he promotes on every occasion.
-For some time now his main research interest is children’s nonfiction that he investigates within a research project “Dziecięca książka informacyjna w XXI wieku: tendencje – metody badań – modele lektury” [Informational Children’s Book in the 21st Century: Trends – Research methods – Models of reading] (National Science Centre, Poland, 2021–2024).
-Besides academic activity, he also reviews children’s books for a Polish online magazine “Kultura Liberalna.”
+In 2018 and 2021, he received an International Youth Library in Munich fellowship, which he promotes on every occasion.
 Between 2024 and 2025, he is supported by the Foundation for Polish Science (FNP).

 Eva Van de Wiele is a scholar of children's periodicals and comics.
-She is a guest lecturer of Comics History at LUCA School of Arts Brussels, and co-teaches the MA course 'Comics and Graphic Novels' at Ghent University.
-She is a FWO postdoctoral researcher, located at the Universities of Ghent and Antwerp.
-Her project 'Reading Mickey' compares the contents of Mickey magazines published in Italy and France between the 1930s and 1960s and studies the reception of those magazines.
+She is a guest lecturer of Comics History at LUCA School of Arts in Brussels, and co-teaches the MA courses 'Literature and Education' and 'Comics and Graphic Novels' at Ghent University.
+She is an FWO postdoctoral researcher, located at the Universities of Ghent and Antwerp.
+Her current project 'Reading Mickey' studies European Mickey Mouse magazines between the 1930s and 1960s.
+For that transnational project, she is editing a special issue of Studies in Comics on Disney Comics across the Globe with dr. Katja Konturri.
 She is the co-editor of the volume Sugar, Spice, and the Not So Nice.
 Comics Picturing Girlhood (Leuven University Press 2023) and of "Boundless Girls", a special issue of the journal Girlhood Studies (Berghahn 2024).